michaelc100/michaelc100.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year Ph.D student in the Numerical Linear Algebra group at the School of Mathematics, University of Manchester.
 My supervisor is Professor Nick Higham and my co-supervisor is Professor Francoise Tisseur.
 I completed my undergraduate degree in Theoretical Physics, where I focused primarily on computational and numerical methods.

-I am also very interested in Machine Learning, Deep Learning and HPC.
+# Research Interests

+* Numerical Linear Algebra
+* Floating Point Arithmetic
+  * Mulitprecision algorithms
+  * Stochastic Rounding